postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ## Common assertion examples

-Read on for some examples of common assertions you might find useful in your scripts, either as they are outlined below or by editing the detail to suit your own needs.
+Read on for some examples of common assertions you might find useful in your scripts, either as outlined below or by editing the detail to suit your own needs.

-> For a more comprehensive overview of what you can include in your assertions, refer to the [Chai Docs](https://www.chaijs.com/api/bdd/).
+> For a more comprehensive overview of what you can include in your assertions, refer to the [Chai Assertion Library Docs](https://www.chaijs.com/api/bdd/).

 ### Asserting a response value against a variable

-You can check whether a response property has the same value as a variable (in this case an environment variable).
+You can check if a response property has the same value as a variable (in this case an environment variable):

 ```js
 pm.test("Response property matches environment variable", function () {